 There are two functioning ATMs in Nubra Valley.
 One is near the military camp in Pratapgar, another is in Diskit.
 I checked the ATM in Diskit (coordinates: 34.550542, 77.54622), and it had cash.
 Nevertheless, I strongly recommend taking the required amount of cash from Leh and keeping these ATMs for an emergency.

 Petrol Pump in Nubra Valley

 There is a hand operated petrol pump in Diskit.
 According to local people, it’s functioning.
 Same as with ATM, I recommend getting enough fuel from Leh and use this one only in case of emergency.

 - If your next destination is Pangong Tso, you don’t need to come back to Leh, but can make a way through Shyok(village).

 - Nubra Valley is clean and every village has a certain initiative to maintain it.
-I strongly encourage to eat local fruits instead of snacks and take a reusable bottle.
-In many places, you can refill the water just from the source.
+I strongly encourage to eat local fruits instead of snacks and take a reusable water bottle.
+In many places, you can refill water just from the source.

 - According to local people, the original name of Nubra Valley was “Ldumra” which means the valley of flowers.
 Despite the region is surrounded by dry mountains, most of the families hold farms and gardens.

 I hope this post gave you a good overview of Nubra Valley in Ladakh and a base to start planning your trip!